In the digital world, performance is measured in speed, throughput, response time, and availability.

 - Consider launching background processes to emulate the Magento backend and scheduled tasks

-Once you have the business requirements, tools, and plans, you can start the testing process.
-To begin, you may need to generate data for your test environment.
+Once you have the business requirements, tools, and plans, you can start Magento performance optimization.
+To begin the testing process, you may need to generate data for your test environment.
 After you’re set with the test environment, you can move on to the testing checklist.

 Generating data for the test site